• Home

 • Next, remove the iron and allow the flower sandwich to cool for 15 seconds.
 Then repeat by pressing with the iron for another 15 seconds.

-• Allow to cool again and carefully lift the paper to see if the flower is dry and stiff.
+• Allow to cool again, and carefully lift the paper to see if the flower is dry and stiff.
 Once completely dry they are ready to use!

 4. How to Press Flowers Using a Microwave:

 • For best results, follow the directions that are included with your microwave press.
-But, they typically start with arranging your flowers between parchment paper and placing inside the microwave press.
+But, they typically start with arranging your flowers between parchment paper and placing them inside the microwave press.

-• Next, zap the flowers dry in 30 to 45 second intervals, allow the flowers to cool for 1 minute in between zaps.
+• Next, zap the flowers dry in 30 to 45 second intervals, allowing the flowers to cool for 1 minute in between zaps.
 You may find it is handy to work with a group of 2 or 4 “flower sandwiches”, alternating between zapping and cooling, so you’re not just standing there watching the clock…

-• Once dry you can use the dried flowers in soap or finish pressing by placing a stack of books on top of your zapped “flower sandwiches” for a day or two.
+• Once dry, you can use the dried flowers in soap or finish pressing by placing a stack of books on top of your zapped “flower sandwiches” for a day or two.

-Once you’ve mastered the art of flower pressing you’ll likely be hooked and planning a day to cut fresh blooms from your garden or forage with a walk through the prairie.
-After you’ll be ready to fill clear soap bars with all your exquisite pressed blooms!
+Once you’ve mastered the art of flower pressing, you’ll likely be hooked and planning a day to cut fresh blooms from your garden or forage with a walk through the prairie.
+After, you’ll be ready to fill clear soap bars with all your exquisite pressed blooms!

 Learn how to fill clear soap bars with pressed flowers and foliage in the gorgeous DIY soap recipe!